Social buying is not only a hot topic. It’s also the future of commerce.

 But whether or not you’ll actually invest in social listening tools depends on the social media strategy you have in mind.
 What is it that you want to achieve, in relation to your social selling efforts?
 Do you need to collect recent data, analyze trends, and create short-term opportunities?

 Or do you need a long-term solution for long-term returns?

 If your strategy relies on cumulative data and continual learning about your target audience, then you’ll need to plan for the long-term.
 Social listening is here a better option.
 For one-off strategy boosts and short-term solutions, stick to metrics provided by social monitoring.

 3 Essential Tools

 Helpful social media tools allow you to encompass your entire social media presence from one place.
-They track mentions using keywords, phrases, and events and send you alerts and data in real time.
-Your social listening toolkit should equip you for the following analytics:
+They track mentions using keywords, phrases, and events and send you alerts and data in real-time.
+Your social listening toolkit should equip you with the following analytics:

 Here’s a list of 3 tools we’ve tried and loved:

 The foundation of every social listening suite is a tool that provides social monitoring, analytics, and competitor espionage.
 Mention does that exceptionally well.
 In addition, it offers demographics and data on the accounts that mention you.
 Analysis-wise, that’s pretty deep.

 2. If This Then That

 If This Then That (IFTTT) extends your social listening efforts beyond social media.
 It allows you to track blogs for unapproved mentions of your brand, thus increasing your opportunities for inbound linking and SEO.
 With IFTTT, the ultimate goal is increased brand visibility.